Does Adam’s historicity matter?

 Paleontology and archaeology reveal at least three discontinuities in human history: the abrupt appearance of the genus Homo about two million years ago, the appearance of anatomically modern humans at around 130,000 BC, and the appearance of physical capability underwriting modern human behavior at around 40,000 BC.
 Physicist John Bloom argues that the two recent, abrupt discontinuities are evidence against a smooth, naturalistic transition and for the special creation of humanity.

-I like how Bloom notes that the Bible reveals some things to us that are “hard to understand.”
+Bloom notes that the Bible reveals some things to us that are “hard to understand.”
 Science, of course, would have us believe that it, alone, is our key to understanding the universe and our place in it.
 “Interestingly enough, though,” adds Bloom, “the deeper scientists have delved into the nature of nature — in an effort to comprehend how physical reality works at its fundamental levels — they too have found themselves utterly perplexed.”

 Bloom also notes that we tend to forget that God’s intelligence, power, and complexity “so far exceeds our comprehension that we have no metaphor or superlative that can even remotely do Him justice.”
 We should expect perplexing conundrums, even as new scientific discoveries develop, because God will always be mega strides ahead of us.